edwardslab-wustl/TE-detective/README.md

 	-ccl  : Minimum length of clipped read to be analyzed. (default=25) -mpq  : Minimum mapping quality of a read. (default=30) -mpqu : Value of a mapping quality which is used by uniqness testing algorithm (used for clipped reads).
 This is value of MAPQ in sction of 3.3 of document. (default=1)
+	'-p', '--preprocess_dir' : directory used to store intermediate output files, and pull in preprocessing files.
+Must be same as that used in prior steps (default: preprocessed_files)

 3. Analyze ( This is Realignment step from figure 2):